nf-core/test-datasets/README.md

     kraken2-build --add-to-library chrI.fa --db $DBNAME
     kraken2-build --build --db $DBNAME
     ```

-    > NB: May not have to do this step but I just did it anyway.

 3. (OPTIONAL) Download publicly available fastq files with [nf-core/rnaseq](https://github.com/nf-core/rnaseq) pipeline (see [docs](https://nf-co.re/rnaseq/3.0/usage#direct-download-of-public-repository-data)).
 This also auto-generates a samplesheet that can be easily re-formatted to work as input with nf-core/viralrecon in the following next step: